devops-niharika-karkra/Linux/User_Management/Set-User-Limits.md

   - Soft Limit
   - Hard Limit

-## **_Soft Limit_** is the limit that is currently being applied to user or process by the operating system.
+## **_Soft Limit_**
+The limit that is currently being applied to user or process by the operating system.
 The regular user can increase this limit, but new value cannot be higher than the hard limit.
   **For example**: If the hard limit is 100 then user can increase soft limit upto 100 only and cannot go beyond it.

 ### Basic syntax: